-The required speed for the U2 for this test was 46 m.p.h..
+The required speed for the Sport 2 and Sport 3 for this test was 46 mph

-- 3. A negative 150 degree angle of attack load test at a speed equal to at least the greater of 30 m.p.h. or 50% of the required positive load test speed for at least 3 seconds without failure. - The required speed for the U2 for this test was 32 m.p.h.. - 4.
-For the U2 with a Vne of 53 m.p.h., pitch tests at speeds of 20 m.p.h., 37 m.p.h. and 53 m.p.h. which show the glider to be stable over a range of angles of attack from trim angle to 20 degrees below zero lift angle at 20 m.p.h., and from trim angle to 10 degrees below zero lift angle at 37 m.p.h., and from 10 degrees above zero lift angle to zero lift angle at 53 m.p.h.. - 5.
+3. A negative 150 degree angle of attack load test at a speed equal to at least the greater of 30 mph or 50% of the required positive load test speed for at least 3 seconds without failure.

+The required speed for the Sport 2 and Sport 3 for this test was 32 mph.

+- 4. For the Sport 2 and Sport 3 with a Vne of 53 mph, pitch tests at speeds of 20 mph, 37 mph and 53 mph which show the glider to be stable over a range of angles of attack from trim angle to 20 degrees below zero lift angle at 20 mph, and from trim angle to 10 degrees below zero lift angle at 37 mph, and from 10 degrees above zero lift angle to zero lift angle at 53 mph. - 5.
 Flight maneuvers which show the glider to be adequately stable and controllable throughout the normal range of operation.

-Note: The U2 has been designed for foot launched soaring flight.
-It has not been designed to be motorized, tethered, or towed.
+Note: The Sport 2 and Sport 3 have been designed for foot launched soaring flight.
+They have not been designed to be motorized, tethered, or towed.
 It can be towed successfully using proper procedures.
 Pilots wishing to tow should be USHGA skill rated for towing, and should avail themselves of all available information on the most current proper and safe towing procedures.
 Suggested sources for towing information include the United States Hang Gliding Association and the manufacturer of the towing winch / or equipment being used.
 Wills Wing makes no warranty of the suitability of the glider for towing.

-Because of the design of the nose catch for the bottom front wires on the U2 it is critically important that the nose line be attached properly during platform towing operations.
+Because of the design of the nose catch for the bottom front wires on the Sport 2 and Sport 3 it is critically important that the nose line be attached properly during platform towing operations.
 In no case should the nose line be attached in such a way that there is any possibility that the nose line can pull forward on the nose wires, nose tang or nose tang handle, or, in any other way, contribute to disengagement of the nose wires.
 Please read the section on towing for more information.

-Flight operation of the U2 should be limited to non aerobatic maneuvers; those in which the pitch angle will not exceed 30 degrees nose up or nose down from the horizon, and the bank angle will not exceed 60 degrees.
-The U2 is generally resistant to spinning, especially at VG settings of less than 50% (VG middle or looser).
-At VG settings greater than 50% (VGM to VG full tight), the U2 becomes progressively more susceptible to spinning, though it is still characteristically resistant to spinning.
+Flight operation of the Sport 2 and Sport 3 should be limited to non-aerobatic maneuvers; those in which the pitch angle will not exceed 30 degrees nose up or nose down from the horizon, and the bank angle will not exceed 60 degrees.
+The Sport 2 and Sport 3 are generally resistant to spinning, especially at VG settings of less than 50% (VG middle or looser).
+At VG settings greater than 50% (VGM to VG full tight), the Sport 2 and Sport 3 become progressively more susceptible to spinning, though they are still characteristically resistant to spinning.
 Any spin and / or the recovery from the spin may involve a possibility of a loss of control of the glider, possibly including in flight inversion and possible structural failure.